greenonline/UI_Better/README.md

  - History inconsistency – index or selection
  - Duplicate history - two entries for each input
+ - Every word, on a multi-word input, is checked for validity -> Enhancement: Check only the first word for validity and return all words if the first is valid.

 #### Bug#1: History is incorrect/inconsistant